rsdoiel/bash-curl-and-jq-presentation/presentation.md

     [stedolan.github.io/jq/](https://stedolan.github.io/jq/)
 + It is easy to install (Windows, Mac OS X and Linux)
     + See the "Downloads" link on website
++ I use *jq* to extract our auth token so we can run our other scripts

 # Putting it all together